aws-samples/amazon-connect-copy/README.md

 ### Pre-steps

-- Make sure no one else is making changes to either the source or the target instances, or any Lambda functions they invoke.
+- Make sure no one else is making changes to either the source or the target instances, or any Lambda functions or Lex bots they integrate with.
 - Deploy all Lambda functions required by the target instance.
+- Build all Lex bots required by the target instance.
 - Upload all required prompts to the target instance.
   - The prompt names need to be *exactly* the same as their counterparts in the source instance.